- Prep time

 Sift together flour, baking powder, salt and sugar.
 Coat the pieces of butter with flour mixture, then cut together with a pastry cutter or two butterknives until crumbly, like coarse cornmeal.

 Stir in flavoring ingredients (fruit, nuts, cheese, etc.) depending on chosen variation.

 Make a well in the middle of the mixture, then pour in the cream.
-Fold everything together until just incorporated—do not overwork the dough!
+Fold everything together until just incorporated—be careful not to overwork the dough.
 If scone mixture is too dry and does not come together, add extra cream by the spoonful until it holds.

 Place dough on a lightly floured surface.
 Roll minimally to make a ball.
 Cut in half and form into a log shape, then cut on the diagonal to make triangular scones.

 Transfer the scones to an ungreased or parchment-lined sheet pan.
 Brush the tops with egg wash and sprinkle with appropriate topping.
 Bake until golden brown, approximately 20 minutes.

 If preparing a glaze, combine butter, powdered sugar, juice and zest over a double boiler.
 Cook until butter and sugar are melted and mixture has thickened.
 Remove from heat and whisk until smooth and slightly cool.
 Drizzle back and forth over the top of the baked scones.
 Allow the glaze to set before serving.

 - <strong>zest:</strong> colored part of the peel of citrus fruit which contains flavorful oils.

 - <strong>baking powder:</strong> a chemical leavener made with an acidic ingredient and an alkaline one; most commonly these are sodium bicarbonate (baking soda) and cream of tartar.